Bahareh-Saidi/Projects/Games/madlibs/README.txt

-Here we have a madlibs game that ask you some questions and the generates a funny story based on those!
+This is a Python Madlibs game that lets you create hilarious stories by filling in blanks with your own words.
+It's an interactive program that shows how fun programming with string and user input can be!